These Chocolate Peanut Butter Bars taste like a candy bar!

 Instructions

-- In a large bowl, stir together the oats, rice cereal, flaxseed, chia seeds and chocolate chips.
+- In a large bowl, stir together the oats, protein powder, flaxseed, cacao nibs, salt and espresso powder.

 - In a medium microwave safe bowl, combine peanut butter and coconut oil.
 Microwave for 30-60 seconds until melted.
-Add maple syrup, cocoa powder, espresso powder and salt and stir to combine.
+Add maple syrup and cocoa powder and stir to combine.

 - Using a rubber spatula, pour the wet ingredients into the dry ingredients and stir until the dry ingredients are evenly coated.

 - Line a 9x9 baking pan with a silicone mat, parchment paper or wax paper and pour the mixture into it.
-Wet your hands, press the mixture firmly into the pan and place in the freezer for at least 30 minutes.
+Press the mixture firmly into the pan (tip: wet your hands slightly to prevent sticking) and place in the freezer for at least 30 minutes or the refrigerator for 1 hour.

 - Remove the pan from the freezer and using the lining, pull the bars out and place on a cutting board.
 Cut into 16 bars and enjoy.